Simcoe County: History

 Simcoe County, in particular the former Wendake area near Nottawasaga Bay, was the site of the earliest French exploration and settlement of Ontario; they were the first Europeans in the area.
 Several historic sites, including Carhagouha and Sainte-Marie among the Hurons, mark the earliest known contacts between the area's traditional Huron population and French missionaries.
 The Huron capital, Ossossané, was at one time the largest aboriginal settlement in all of North America outside Mexico.

 The County, named by Lieutenant Governor of Upper Canada John Graves Simcoe in honour of his father Captain John Simcoe, was established as part of the Home District in 1798 by the Legislative Assembly of Upper Canada.
 Its initial territory was described as follows:

-At its beginning, the County existed only for purposes of military enlistment.
+At its beginning, the County existed only for military enlistment.
 In 1823, it became a separate constituency for elections to the Legislative Assembly of Upper Canada, but, as eligibility to vote was dependent upon having title to property, and Simcoe's first registrar of deeds was not appointed until 1826, it did not send a separate member to the Assembly until the election of John Cawthra in 1828.
 It was withdrawn from the Home District in 1837, with its territory divided as follows:

-Between 1837 and 1841 several acts were passed by the Legislature of Upper Canada which set apart Simcoe District.
-These acts named the townships that the County would encompass and authorized the levying of taxes for the purpose of constructing a jail and court house.
-On January 11, 1843, the jail and court house having been duly erected, the Governor General proclaimed the County of Simcoe to be a separate and distinct District.
+Between 1837 and 1841, several acts were passed by the Legislature of Upper Canada that set apart the Simcoe District.
+These acts named the townships that the County would encompass and authorized the levying of taxes for the purpose of constructing a jail and courthouse.
+On January 11, 1843, the jail and courthouse having been duly erected, the Governor General proclaimed the County of Simcoe to be a separate and distinct District.
 The province of Canada also appointed James R. Gowan as the first judge of the District of Simcoe.

 The District was restructured in 1845, changing its composition to the following 24 townships: